MinderooFoundation/OceanOmics-OpenData/aws-public-data.md

 The OceanOmics eDNA data aims to learn how to use environmental DNA (eDNA) to assess ecosystem health.
 Its main product is metabarcoding raw reads and metagenomics raw reads.

-The data is structured by OceanOmics voyage, several FASTQ files per OceanOmics expedition (voyage).
-The S3 bucket contains one folder per voyage, with each voyage folder containing paired end reads of every sample of the voyage.
-Each voyage is split into several folders, one folder per chosen assay (12S, 16S, etc. pp.).
+The data is structured by OceanOmics project (often but not always a voyage), several FASTQ files per OceanOmics expedition (voyage).
+The S3 bucket contains one folder per project code, with each project folder containing paired end reads of every sample of the project.
+Each project is split into several folders, one folder per chosen assay (12S, 16S, etc. pp.).
 Each assay contains one folder named `Unknown` which contains demultiplexed reads that could not be assigned to a known barcode-pair.

 For example,